How to Build a Strong Architecture Brand

 You’ll know your brand strategy is working by looking at the clients you’re attracting.
 So if you’re focusing on positioning your brand as the go-to firm for corporate office designs, you’ll know your strategy is successful if you’re getting those types of projects.
 Pretty simple, right?

-You'll want to see which variable affect reach, engagement, conversion, and sales.
+It’s important to track which variables affect reach, engagement, conversion, and sales.
 If your brand strategy is working, you should see an increase in website traffic and social media engagement.
-Use software and spreadsheets to record data about your brand development strategy.
+Routinely check and record data to measure how well your brand development strategy performs.

 When you notice certain patterns concerning what works and what doesn't, tweak the strategy to alter the direction to a more profitable future.